What is the definition of accounting according to AICPA?+

 Who are the external users of accounting information?+

-What is the going concern concept in Class 11 Accountancy?+
+What is the going concern concept?+

 What is the difference between debit and credit in accounting?+